RST M-29 (29er) suspension fork review

 Off came the carbon forks and they floated off into the roof of the garage ;o) (actually they weigh just over 0.9kg according to Brant).
 The RSTs weigh in at 1.82kg according to RST, so that’s double the weight then!

 The original complete bike came with Avid Juicy 3 brakes and the carbon forks are an ISO mount, but the M-29s are a POST mount.
-After some head scratching and a phone call to Cycleworks I established that I either take of the ISO adaptor and change to a 160mm rotor or I need a 185mm Avid post mount adaptor which wasn’t in stock.
+After some head scratching and a phone call to Cycleworks I established that I either take off the ISO adaptor and change to a 160mm rotor or I need a 185mm Avid post mount adaptor, which wasn’t in stock.
 I managed to find one at Head for the Hills for the princely some of £6 so I was off and running again.

 Another slight blip came with the realisation that I didn’t have a spare star-fangled washer but Cycleworks had those, so it all fitted together nicely.
 Nice touches were the brake pipe mount and the remote lock-out.